touchHLE/touchHLE/README.md

 # touchHLE: high-level emulator for iPhone OS apps

 **touchHLE** is a high-level emulator (HLE) for iPhone OS apps.
-It runs on modern desktop operating systems, and is written in Rust.
+It runs on modern desktop operating systems and Android, and is written in Rust.

 As an HLE, touchHLE is radically different from a low-level emulator (LLE) like QEMU.
 The only code the [emulated CPU](https://github.com/merryhime/dynarmic) executes is the app binary and [a handful of libraries](touchHLE_dylibs/); touchHLE takes the place of iPhone OS and provides its own implementations of the system frameworks (Foundation, UIKit, OpenGL ES, OpenAL, etc).